CohesityDMaaS/Automation/BackupNowReplica/README.md

-# Cohesity Protection Group Runner
+# Cohesity Replication Run End of Month Retention Script

-A PowerShell script to manage and execute Cohesity protection group backups with customizable replication retention settings.
+A PowerShell script to manage and execute Cohesity protection group backups with customizable replication retention settings that are stored at the End of the Month.

 ## Overview